gotsysdba/oci-bcs-fn-vault/README.md

 ## Assumptions

-* An existing OCI tenancy (this IaC POC is not Always Free Eligible)
+* An existing OCI tenancy (this IaC POC is not Always Free Eligible).
+* No quota/limit restrictions to provision the above architecture.

 ## Architecture Deployment